Managing Epilepsy in dogs

 - Maintain quality of life with minimal adverse effects

-Although seizures are distressing to witness, many dogs achieve stable, meaningful control with structured therapy and appropriate monitoring.
+Although seizures are distressing to witness, many dogs achieve stable and meaningful control with consistent treatment, monitoring, and regular veterinary review.

 Licensed Long-Term Anti-Epileptic Medications